Allen School Grad Student Housing Information

 What is on the standard lease? (top)

 Leases are typically 12 months in duration, but can default to to month-to-month afterwards.
+Some landlords may provide options for longer leases upon renewal (e.g., 15 - 16 months).
 It's very common that your landlord may increase the cost of rent when renewing the lease term or moving to a month-to-month lease.

 Leases typically also contain additional charges: an application fee, security deposit, pet deposit (if applicable), parking, and cleaning fees on move-out.

 Renters in Seattle can request to pay their move-in costs (security and pet deposits, last month rent if applicable) in up to 6 monthly installments for a 12-month lease.
 This can help lessen the upfront costs of moving considerably.
 Landlords don't have to offer this option, but do have to honor it upon request.
-More Info
+Follow this link for more information on move-in deposits.

 What are my rights as a renter?
 Where can I get help if I have a problem?